ghga-de/ghga-datasteward-kit/README.md

 ### files ingest-upload-metadata

-*To be performed by Central Data Stewards.*
+*To be performed by Central Data Stewards only.*

 Upload all file summary JSONs (produced using the [files (batch-)upload](#files-batch-upload) command) from the given directory to the